JoshPennPierson/Zooming-with-Target-Focus/README.md

 #GameMaker Studio Code

-This is the code for the camera object.
-The target is set to obj_cursor (which copies the mouse position), but you can set the target to whatever you want, or you can swap out some of the code to have it directly follow the mouse.
+Below is the GML code for a camera object.
+The target is set to obj_cursor, which is a GameMaker object that updates every step to be at the mouse position).
+You can set the target to whatever you want, or you can swap out some of the code to have it directly follow the mouse.

 ## Create Event

 ```
 /// Initialize variables

 zoom = 1;             // Initial zoom level
 default_width = 400;  // Initial view width
 default_height = 300; // Initial view width
 zoom_increment = 0.1; // How much to zoom by
+zoom_max = 10;        // Maximum zoom amount
 target = obj_cursor;  // Target to keep focus on when zooming
 ```

 ## Step Event